 - 确认 (quèrèn) confirm -- indicates a diagram showing why the correct answer works

 Generally, the problems in the later volumes are harder than those in the earlier volumes.
-However, xela thinks that volume 2 is a bit easier than volume 1.
+However, xela thinks that volumes 2 and 4 are easier than volume 1.

 - LiChangHo Jingjiang Weiqi Sihuo (the corresponding set for life and death problems)